 Of course, check with your school or district if you’re allowed to use an email service provider before giving it a go.

 Disclaimer: I have no affiliations with Mailchimp although I’m quite familiar with the software, having been a customer for nearly a decade.
+I’ve also recently started using Mailerlite and am finding it to be an excellent product too.

 12 Tips For Communicating With Parents Via Email: Summary Poster